OrbisInc/occ-graphql/README.md

 # occ-graphql
 GraphQL Prototypes, using Entity Framework/Sql Server Database for the data source and .Net Core 3.1.

-Evaluating implementations GraphQL implementations ( graphql-dotnet and  hotchocolate)
+Evaluating GraphQL implementations ( graphql-dotnet and  hotchocolate)

 There are two examples, one using graphql-dotnet and one using hotchocolate.